liliane-sys/shadowhunter/README.md

 **Shadowhunter** is an interactive browser-based tool for computing and visualizing Permanently Shadowed Regions (PSRs) on planetary bodies.
 Given a set of orbital and physical parameters, the tool calculates the critical latitude above which crater floors or sloped terrain can remain in permanent shadow throughout a full orbital period and estimates whether those regions are cold enough to trap and preserve water ice.

 The tool runs entirely in the browser, requires no installation and updates in real time as parameters are adjusted.
-It includes presets for Mercury, the Moon, Mars, Ceres, and Europa, and supports fully custom planetary configurations.
+It includes presets for Mercury, the Moon, Mars, Ceres and Europa, and supports fully custom planetary configurations.

 ---